 Workplace violence may take many forms and may include use of deadly weapons.
-Advance warning of the violence is highly unlikely.
-Contact Campus Security and/or the Durham Police Department at 911 in the event of any incident of workplace violence.
+Contact the UNH Police Department at 911 in the event of life threatening workplace violence.

-1. Suspicious Individual Protocol
+Suspicious Individual Protocol

-- a.
-Report a suspicious looking individual or activity to UNH Police at 911.
+- 1. Report a suspicious looking individual or activity to UNH Police at 911.
 Give your location, name, and reason for calling.
 Be ready to supply a physical description of the individual: age, weight, hair color and length, clothing, facial hair, and any other distinguishing features.
-If the individual is in a vehicle, attempt to get the vehicle make, model, and color as well as the license plate number, if possible. - b.
-If you suspect the person is armed or see a weapon, call 911 immediately and report the situation. - c.
+If the individual is in a vehicle, attempt to get the vehicle make, model, and color as well as the license plate number, if possible. - 2.
+If you suspect the person is armed or see a weapon, call 911 immediately and report the situation. - 3.
 Do not approach a suspect individual yourself.
 Contact UNH Police as quickly as possible while monitoring the location of the person if feasible.

-2. Active Shooter Protocol
+Active Shooter Protocol